JX49/2015fallWebP/README.md

 suggestions and helpful tips that are in a fixed place.

 Screens:
-home screen, tells people to join or try out login screen profile page with fitness log/journal tabs
+home screen, tells people to join or try out. login screen. profile page with fitness log/journal tabs.